 “Service Plan” means the plan developed by the Contractor in consultation with the Child and the Child’s Family (unless a reason for noninvolvement is documented in the case record), the Referral Worker, and significant others, whenever appropriate.
 This is the “care plan” required in Foster Group Care, Emergency Juvenile Shelter, and Supervised Apartment Living.
 The Service Plan shall be based on individual Child assessment as required by licensure and include the following: (1) Identification of specific needs; a description of all planned services and goals and objectives with projected dates of accomplishment intended to meet the specific needs of the Child; (2) Action steps to be taken by the Child, the Child’s support system, and staff and the frequency of actions or services; where services will occur; and, the Caseworker who will be responsible for the Service Plan.
 The Service Plan shall include the Child-specific Crisis Intervention and Stabilization and Reintegration Plans and be coordinated with other service plans (e.g., Family Interaction, Behavioral Health Intervention Services or other mental or behavioral health services) and assure continuity of the Child’s day to day life activities while in care, such as, but not limited to, school, Family relationships, health care, mental health and behavioral needs, etc.

-“Service Planning Conference” means a meeting conducted by the Contractor with the Referral Worker, the Child and the Child’s Family, and other key individuals at the time of admission as a means of developing the core components of the Service Plan including, but not limited to, Family and community connections, physical and mental health, education, and Reintegration Planning.
+“Service Planning Conference” means a meeting conducted by the Contractor with the Referral Worker, the Child and the Child’s Family, and other key individuals after admission as a means of developing the core components of the Service Plan including, but not limited to, Family and community connections, physical and mental health, education, and Reintegration Planning.

 “State” means the State of Iowa, the Agency, and all State agencies, boards, and commissions.